smoha020/aws-saa-c03/README.md

 ### Aurora Storage Architecture

-- Replication happens at storage level
+- Replication happens at storage level (as opposed to???)
 - Primary is the only allowed to write to storage - other nodes can read
 - In case of damage or error, data is immediately repaired
 - More resilient than normal RDS